 Mistakes I Made as New and Somewhat Lazy Gardener

-These are some other boo-boos that I made so you won't have to:
+These are some of the boo-boos that I made so you won't have to.

 Never Assume You Have Good Soil

-When you look out at that yard, and see all the beautiful green life, you naturally think "what fertile soil!".
-Of course, if you are one of those people who constructs all of your flower beds and gardens well-above ground, then you probably aren't concerned in the least with the soil.
+When you look out at that yard and see all the beautiful green life, you naturally think "what fertile soil!"
+Of course, if you are one of those people who build all of their flower beds and gardens well-above ground, then you probably aren't concerned in the least with the soil.

 So this is for those of us who plant directly in the dirt, where Nature herself tends to garden.

-All you have to do is till up a small patch, remove ever grass clump and rock, and surround your new bed with suitable and decorative border.
+All you have to do is till up a small patch, remove every grass clump and rock, and surround your new bed with a suitable and decorative border.
 Then you stand back and admire that beautiful plot, ready to spring forth with life.

 Yes.
 That is what I did.
 I did it over and over again, too.
 Then I planted seeds.
 And waited anxiously for the first sprouts.
-This is when things began going wrong.
+This was when things began going wrong.

 And then it rained.